Textadept 12.6 Manual

 2. Textadept’s themes/ directory.

 Tip: placing themes in your user data directory avoids the possibility of you overwriting them when you update Textadept.
-These themes also take precedence over the ones installed with Textadept.

 You can set Textadept’s theme using view:set_theme().
 You can also tweak a theme’s styles on a per-language basis.
 For example, in your ~/.textadept/init.lua: